hernandesicaro/r4ds/README.md

 # R for Data Science

 Hello, everyone.
-This is my first endeavor at solving the famous Hadley books!
+This is the first endeavor at solving the famous Hadley books!

-## Working

-tests

-* testes